Chris Taylor (comedian): Tim Freedman parody

 Taylor sparked controversy with Tim Freedman, singer and songwriter of indie rock band The Whitlams.
 On 7 October 2007, Freedman posted a message on the band's official website, citing a parody of him which was written by Taylor and had aired on the 3 October 2007 episode of The War.
 The song was performed by a fellow Chaser, Andrew Hansen, and the lyrics implied that Freedman was obsessed with the Sydney suburb of Newtown and that he continually referred to the area of Newtown in his own songs.
 In his message, Freedman said that the lyrics were indeed written by Taylor and that the parody had been motivated by jealousy over a woman they had both dated, Anna Skellern, who was a non-contributing cast member in the first season of CNNNN.
 Taylor denied this and said that the song had nothing to do with Skellern.
-Andrew Hansen in the commentary track for the Season 2 DVD revealed that Taylor and Freedman had sorted the issue out and that everything between them was all good.
-In the final episode of Season 3, Freedman even made a friendly cameo appearance on the show in a mock oral sex scene with Taylor.

 The Eulogy Song

-On 17 October 2007 episode of The War, Andrew Hansen performed The Eulogy Song, a song written by Taylor which satirised the lives of several deceased celebrities, including Peter Brock, Princess Diana, Donald Bradman, Steve Irwin, Stan Zemanek, John Lennon, Jeff Buckley, and Kerry Packer, expressing the view that people with flaws during life are often disproportionately hailed as "top blokes" after death.
-The song became the target of significant media attention, with several radio and television personalities saying the song was in "bad taste".
+On 17 October 2007 episode of The War, Andrew Hansen performed The Eulogy Song, a song written by Taylor which satirised the lives of several deceased celebrities, including Peter Brock, Princess Diana, Donald Bradman, Steve Irwin, Stan Zemanek, John Lennon, Jeff Buckley, and Kerry Packer.
+The song became controversial for its negative portrayal of prominent figures.
 Then Prime Minister of Australia, John Howard, and then Opposition Leader, Kevin Rudd, expressed negative views.

 In response to the attention, Taylor defended the song, stating that it was a legitimate skit about the way the media airbrushes celebrities in death.
 He also revealed it was a "watered down" version of the song which was previously performed on stage in the musical Dead Caesar.
 The original had a verse about Rene Rivkin, but it was replaced with one about Stan Zemanek.

 Andrew Hansen performed an updated version of The Eulogy Song in his 2020 national tour.